HenryNewcomer/mac-dotfiles/README.md

 ### Adding New Software

-To add new software for installation, modify the `install_software` function in either `setup.py` or `setup.sh`.
+To add new software for installation, modify the `install_software` function in `setup.py`.
 Add the package name to the list of applications to install or create a new installation function for more complex installations.

 ### Modifying Dotfiles